What is Fingerprint® indexing?

 - Key concepts that define the text are identified in thesauri spanning all the major disciplines

-- The Elsevier Fingerprint Engine creates an index of weighted terms that defines the text, known as a Fingerprint.
+- The Elsevier Fingerprint Engine creates an index of weighted terms that defines the text, known as a Fingerprint index.

-By aggregating and comparing Fingerprints of people, publications, funding opportunities and ideas, the Elsevier Fingerprint Engine reveals insightful connections with practical applications.
-Here are some examples of how Fingerprints can bring scholarly business intelligence to your data.
+By aggregating and comparing Fingerprint indices of people, publications, funding opportunities and ideas, the Elsevier Fingerprint Engine reveals insightful connections with practical applications.
+Here are some examples of how Fingerprint indices can bring scholarly business intelligence to your data.

 Creating expertise profiles to enable collaboration

-- Pure aggregates the Fingerprints of individual documents to create unique Fingerprints that reveal your researchers’ distinctive expertise.
-In mid 2014 Pure will match the Fingerprints of funding opportunities in SciVal® Funding to your researchers’ Fingerprints, recommending appropriate funding opportunities and suggested collaborators.
+- Pure aggregates the Fingerprint indices of individual documents to create unique Fingerprint indices that reveal your researchers’ distinctive expertise.
+In mid 2014 Pure will match the Fingerprint indices of funding opportunities in SciVal® Funding to your researchers’ Fingerprint indices, recommending appropriate funding opportunities and suggested collaborators.

-- Reviewer Finder compares document Fingerprints with researcher Fingerprints, making it easier to identify reviewers and raise awareness about potential conflicts of interest.
+- Expert Lookup compares document Fingerprint indices with researcher Fingerprint indices, making it easier to identify reviewers and raise awareness about potential conflicts of interest.

 Helping researchers find suitable journals for publishing articles